ncschroeder/VehicleShootingGame/README.md

 on the GitHub repo since the .gitignore prevents that.
 I created this using Unity 2018.4.19f1.

 # Tasks
-You can put a hyphen and then your name for the task you'll work on
 ## Menu
-1. Make user interfaces prettier
+Make user interfaces prettier
-## Gameplay
-1. Make vehicle move faster as time progresses - Nicholas
-2. Make score increase after each kill and update highScores.txt after each game - Nicholas
 ## Design
-1. Find or make sprites to be used for the vehicle, monsters, and background
+Find or make sprites to be used for the vehicle and monsters